UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC10auto_priceid.md

 Real time and historical share prices are available from "Yahoo Finance 97 – Rapidapi.com" (API).<br> It is necessary to request the price of each stock included in the index basket in the previous step.<br>
 Price requests should use the 1 minute quotes for the date corresponding to price request timestamp.
-Close price should be used.
+Close price should be used.<br>
-<br><br>

 ##### Example "Yahoo Finance 97 – Rapidapi.com" request for realtime prices: